prithvirajkshatriya/Socialize-app/README.md

 > yarn <br>
 > yarn start <br>

-# Looking forward to add features
+# Looking forward to add features ⏭️
 - **Block** & **Unblock** users
 - **Share** within **socialize** and to **other apps**

-# Note
+# Note 📝
-Feel freee to provide any (sort of) improvements & suggestions.
+Feel free to provide any (sort of) improvements & suggestions.
 I'd be glad on getting help & guidance in adding new features. ✨

 Cheers !! 🥂